Congratulations on all of your hard work to reach this point! It’s a huge accomplishment.

 I kicked ATAR butt!

 Well done and high five!
 Assuming you’ve secured all the prerequisites for the course you’ve listed as your top preference and your ATAR falls into the minimum selection rank, nothing really needs to change.
-Keep your dream course at number one, add Orientation 2019 to your calendar, breathe, relax and wait for an offer letter.
+Keep your dream course at #1, add Orientation to your calendar, relax and wait for an offer letter.

 I didn’t get quite what I wanted – help!